 Doctors and pharmaceutical representatives - a difficult relationship?

 For example, the internal dialogue of a pharmacist could take place before a doctor's visit.
 Why do doctors still have the time to talk with external employees?
 The times for generous incentive events and gifts from pharmacists are over.
 What are the benefits of this conversation?
 Is it the power of habit from former times, pure courtesy of doctors or the quick update of news from pharmaceutical products?

-This question can not be answered so easily, because the motives can be as varied as possible.
-What would be useful for doctors without a pharmaceutical agent as "Chronophage " perceive?
+This question cannot be answered that easily because the motifs can be as varied as possible.
+What would be useful for doctors without perceiving a pharmaceutical representative as “Chronophage ”?

 - Hypothesis - knowledge transfer: News about studies, facts about specific advantages of a drug can be quickly transferred to the doctor through current material and samples.
 The doctor has something in his hand and does not need to read this through specialist magazines or the Internet himself.

-- Hypothesis - Information about peers: Pharmaceutical representatives have a good overview of their clientele, who advise you professionally.
-They are an interesting "sounding board" of the medical scene.
+- Hypothesis - Information about peers: Pharmaceutical officers have a good overview of their customer base, who advise you professionally.
+They are an interesting “sounding board” of the medical scene.

 - Hypothesis - invitations to work groups and events: Interested physicians can acquire additional expert knowledge with little effort through the participation of organized working groups by pharmacists.
 Lectures on occupational therapies give the physicians a platform to be perceived as a capacity for therapy success.

 All three hypotheses are valid arguments for taking a time as a doctor for a pharmaceutical salesperson.
 However, these advantages are likely to be used by all competitors.
 So what makes the difference for a successful physician-pharmacy remedy?

 If we assume that certain patient images are treated similarly by comparable competitive products, the technical advantages of a manufacturer rarely lead to a successful conclusion of a call.